-At 165Hz, we recommend using the ‘Strong’ mode as it eliminates most of visible trailing behind fast-moving objects.
+At 165Hz, we recommend using the ‘Strong’ mode as it eliminates most of the visible trailing behind fast-moving objects.

 Alas, some black smearing will be noticeable in darker scenes of fast-paced games due to the slower dark to bright pixel transitions, which is the case with all VA monitors at this price range, and even much higher.

 If you’re using the monitor at a lower refresh rate or with FreeSync/G-SYNC Compatible, the Medium mode will work better as ‘Strong’ can introduce pixel overshoot (inverse ghosting) at lower refresh rates.

 Setting the overdrive setting to ‘Boost’ enables the backlight strobing technology, which reduces the perceived motion blur at a cost of picture brightness.